5 books about America’s innovators to add to your summer reading list

-In honor of Independence Day this summer, we asked a few of America’s independent bookstores to recommend their favorite books about the innovators who made this country what it is today.
+In honor of the July 4 holiday, we asked a few of America’s independent bookstores to recommend their favorite books about the innovators who made this country what it is today.

-These books are timeless and capture the spirit of American renewal, which is why we are re-sharing them as we look forward to the new year.
+These books are timeless and capture the spirit of American renewal.

 “The Wright Brothers” by David McCullough